dimkr/gplaces/README.md

 gplaces associates a number with each link in the last viewed page. type the number of a link to show its URL, then press `ENTER` to follow it.

+    gemini.circumlunar.space/> 2 9

+to loop through multiple links, type their numbers, separated by a space, then press `ENTER`.

 to edit the URL of a link, type the link number, press `Tab`, edit the URL and press `ENTER`. for example, this is useful if a link leads to a post in another gemlog, but you want to see its homepage.

     gemini.circumlunar.space/> #gemini://gemini.circumlunar.space/docs/